MicrosoftDocs/win32/desktop-src/SecAuthZ/modifying-the-acls-of-an-object-in-c--.md

 ---
-Description: 'The following example adds an access control entry (ACE) to the discretionary access control list (DACL) of an object.' ms.assetid: '0c168bb7-996f-42a8-96cd-2ba7870a3333'
+Description: The following example adds an access control entry (ACE) to the discretionary access control list (DACL) of an object. ms.assetid: 0c168bb7-996f-42a8-96cd-2ba7870a3333
-title: Modifying the ACLs of an Object in C++
+title: Modifying the ACLs of an Object in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Modifying the ACLs of an Object in C++